Internet protocol suite: Transport layer

-The transport layer establishes basic data channels that applications use for task-specific data exchange.
+The transport layer establishes data channels that applications use for task-specific data exchange.
 The layer establishes host-to-host connectivity in the form of end-to-end message transfer services that are independent of the underlying network and independent of the structure of user data and the logistics of exchanging information.
 Connectivity at the transport layer can be categorized as either connection-oriented, implemented in TCP, or connectionless, implemented in UDP.
 The protocols in this layer may provide error control, segmentation, flow control, congestion control, and application addressing (port numbers).

 For the purpose of providing process-specific transmission channels for applications, the layer establishes the concept of the network port.
 This is a numbered logical construct allocated specifically for each of the communication channels an application needs.
 For many types of services, these port numbers have been standardized so that client computers may address specific services of a server computer without the involvement of service discovery or directory services.

 Because IP provides only a best-effort delivery, some transport-layer protocols offer reliability.

 TCP is a connection-oriented protocol that addresses numerous reliability issues in providing a reliable byte stream: